-- 1. First, turn your transmitter power switch "ON."
+1. First, turn your transmitter power switch "ON."
 This immediately puts you in control.
-Be sure to extend your antenna completely. - 2.
-Plug the freshly charged battery pack into the plug in the fuselage.
-Close the canopy and move the switch to the on position.
+Be sure to extend your antenna completely.

+- 2. Plug the freshly charged battery pack into the plug in the fuselage.
+Reinstall the canopy and move the switch to the on position.
 Caution: Stay clear of the propellers. - 3.
 Have an assistant help with the launch.
 Move the throttle stick forward so that both motors are running.
-Have your assistant launch the plane into the wind.
-Note: Do not throw the airplane!
-Start the motor and release the airplane with a gentle forward motion of your arm.
-All that is needed is to start the forward momentum of the airplane. - 4.
+Have your assistant launch the plane into the wind. - 4.
 Allow the airplane to climb at a 20° angle for a few seconds before turning it.
-This will allow the plane to gain altitude and air speed.

-- 5. To turn the SWIFT FLYER, move the right stick, left or right until the plane has turned.
-When the SWIFT FLYER is moving away from you, moving the right stick to the left will make your plane turn to the left.
+This will allow the plane to gain altitude and air speed. - 5.
+To turn the SKY SCREAMER, move the right stick, left or right until the plane has turned.
+When the SKY SCREAMER is moving away from you, moving the right stick to the left will make your plane turn to the left.
 Moving the right stick to the right will make the plane turn to the right. - 6.
 When the plane is coming toward you, moving the right stick left still causes the plane to turn left, but it appears to turn to your right.
 In short, you have to reverse the way you control the right stick.
 A good way to familiarize yourself with the controls is when the plane is coming toward you, turn your body so that you are facing the same direction the plane is going, looking over your shoulder at the plane.
 Now when you move the right stick left the plane will go to your left. - 7.
 Don't let the airplane get too far away from you.
 The farther away it is, the harder it is to see what the plane is doing. - 8.
 When learning to fly, it is best to keep the plane high so that if you make a mistake, you have enough altitude to correct the mistake.